celo-org/docs/blog/03-05-2023-Prepare-for-Auditing-Your-Smart-Contract/prepare-for-auditing-your-smart-contract.md

 During a smart contract audit, the auditor reviews the code and conducts testing to identify any potential security risks or vulnerabilities.
 The auditor provides a report summarizing their findings and recommendations for addressing any issues.
 The report typically includes a description of the issues identified and their severity level.
 Here are the levels of issues that may be found in a smart contract audit report:

 **Critical:** A critical issue is a severe vulnerability that could result in the loss or theft of assets.
-This includes issues such as the ability for an attacker to execute arbitrary code or steal user funds.
+This includes issues such as the ability of an attacker to execute arbitrary code or steal user funds.
 These issues require immediate attention and remediation.

 **High:** A high issue is a serious vulnerability that could lead to the compromise of the contract's security.
 This includes issues such as denial-of-service attacks, which could render the contract unusable.
 These issues also require immediate attention and remediation.